 We offer training opportunites using Club owned trainer aircraft.
 These are supported by a ‘Buddybox’ system to help you build confidence before risking your own aircraft.
 Photos of the trainers are above.

 At Leatherhead Model Flying club you will find plenty of help and advice from members with skills and experience in building and flying models.
 If you have not already purchased your first model, please seek some of that help and advice first.
 This will help you avoid ‘difficult’ engines, ‘unsuitable’ trainers and radios that are incompatible.
 We may also know of good secondhand equipment which could save you time and money.

 To enable you to reach the BMFA “A” certificate standard, which is a recognition of your ability to fly a basic model safely, we will provide training.
-We either use a wireless buddy box (preferred) or have the necessary leads and transmitters for “buddy box” training using Spektrum equipment; this is the best way to start.
+We prefer to use a wireless buddy box using Spektrum equipment; this is the best way to start.
 Our aim is to ensure that you succeed without hazard to yourself, your model, your colleagues and our neighbours.

 Training really starts before your first model is ready to fly: While you are building, make time to come along to the flying field during our flying hours if the weather is fine and there is little wind or make an appointment.
 It is a chance to get to know us, to see how we operate and to ask questions.
 Also go on the BMFA website and make use of the documentation available there to guide you through all aspects of flying models including the legalities.

 As your first model is nearing completion get some experienced comments.
 Bring it along to the field and get one of the experienced members to give it a good looking over.